 Accelerated Bachelor of Science

 In order to meet the growing demand for nursing education for people who have or will have a bachelor's degree in a non-nursing field, OHSU School of Nursing offers an Accelerated Bachelor's of Science with a major in nursing degree program (ABS).
 The ABS program is designed to allow those students who currently have or will have a bachelor's degree from an accredited institution with a major other than nursing to take the nursing courses required to get the B.S. with a major in nursing.
-This generalist nursing program is five quarters of full-time nursing coursework starting summer term (Portland and Ashland campuses) and fall term (Portland campus).
+This generalist nursing program is five quarters of full-time nursing coursework starting summer term (Portland and Ashland campuses), fall term (Portland and Ashland campuses) and winter term (Portland campus).
 This program will prepare the graduate for R.N. licensure and will also give interested students the necessary credentials to pursue a graduate degree in nursing.
 At the completion of the Bachelor of Science Nursing curriculum, the B.S. degree is awarded and graduates are eligible for professional registered nurse licensing examinations.

 Accelerated Bachelor of Science to PhD or Doctor of Nursing Practice

 Earn your bachelor of science with a major in nursing degree in 15 months and transition directly to the